Important Hindu Texts and Their Spiritual Significance

 Dharmashastras provide a structured, ethical blueprint for individual and social life.
 They translate Vedic knowledge into practical laws and conduct, ensuring a balanced and righteous society.

-Other Important Texts
+Other Important Hindu Texts in Philosophy, Yoga and Devotion

-3. Categories of Other Important Texts
+Categories of Important Hindu Texts

 - Philosophical Texts (Darshana Shastra)